pwittchen/money-transfer-api/README.md

 Generated test can be found in `build/reports/jacoco/` directory

-Code Style
+Code style
 ----------

 Code style used in the project is called `Square` from [Java Code Styles repository by Square](https://github.com/square/java-code-styles).

-Static Code Analysis
+Static code analysis
 --------------------

-Static Code Analysis runs CheckStyle, PMD and FindBugs.
+Static code analysis runs CheckStyle, PMD and FindBugs.
 It can be executed with command:

 ```
 ./gradlew check